Tsavo-East-National-Park

 Tsavo East National Park

-The Tsavo East National Park is a huge 13,000 square kilometers park, impressive and famous for its many lions and elephants.
+The Tsavo East National Park is a huge 13,000 square kilometres park, impressive and famous for its many lions and elephants.
 Founded in 1948, it is one of the oldest National Parks in the country.
 Here you cruise the outstretched savannah of the Yatta Plateau, while large groups of elephants walk these red dusty plains.

 En route you pass a spectacular amount of other animals.
-Four members of the Big Five (lions, buffalo’s, leopards & elephants) live here, together with zebras, African wild dogs, cheetahs, antilopes, impalas and more.
+The Big Five (lions, buffalos, leopards, rhinos and elephants) live here, together with zebras, African wild dogs, cheetahs, antelopes, impalas and more.
+A very special inhabitant is the critically endangered Hirola antelope.
 For the longest time, only animals and small local tribes inhabited this part of country.
 In the 1890s, however, the British began a concerted effort to colonise the interior of Kenya.
 They built a railway through Tsavo to connect Mombasa and Nairobi.
-The land was vast and not good for cultivation.
-This is why the government decided to make it a national park in 1948.
+Since the land was vast and not good for cultivation, the government decided to make it a national park in 1948.
 This made room for elephants and rhinos to thrive and be safe from poaching.

 Best spots

-Common Animals in Tsavo East National Park
+Most common animals in Tsavo East National Park

-• The Big Five: Elephant, rhino, buffalo, lion and leopard
+• The Big Five: elephant, rhino, buffalo, lion and leopard

 • Zebra